jfgeisler/phase-portrait-pipeline/README.md

-# Phase Portrait Analysis Pipeline
+# Mass Balance Imagingn Pipeline
 # Image Analysis Pipeline User Manual
 The pipeline was tested on MacOS 11.4, but the general structure of calls of Fiji/ImageJ and ilastik should stay the same and usable on MacOS and Linux.